-We can play a dominant chord for each diatonic chord of the major scale.
+We can turn any chord into a dominant chord.
+We can make any diatonic chord of the major scale a dominant chord.
 C7 – D7 – E7 – F7 – G7 – A7 – B7

-And we can also play a dominant chord for each of the chromatic notes (black piano keys) Db7 – Eb7 – Gb7 – Ab7 – Bb7
+And we can also make any of the chromatic notes (black piano keys) a dominant chord.
+Db7 – Eb7 – Gb7 – Ab7 – Bb7

-That means that we have all 12 dominant chords of the chromatic scale that we can use as passing tones on the tonality.
-To be able to understand their use, we need to understand the function of these dominant chords and their relationship to the tonality.
+That means we have 12 dominant chords, one for each note of the chromatic scale, that we can use as passing chords.
+All we need to do is to understand their function and their relationship to tonality.

-The main Dominant chord forms over the 5th degree of the major scale, the principal dominant to the tonality resolves to a 5th below its root.
-G7 resolves to IMaj7
+The main dominant chord of the tonality forms over the 5th degree of the major scale, and it resolves to a 5th below its root.
+G7 resolves to IMaj7.

 The Secondary Dominants

-The Secondary Dominant, or dominant relatives of the tonality are the ones that form over the diatonic notes of the major scale, except the V degree G7 which is the main dominant of the tonality and the 4th degree F7 which is the Subdominant of the Blues.
-The Dominant Relatives, just like the main dominant, resolve to a 5th below their root.
+The secondary dominant chords or dominant relatives of the tonality are the ones that form over the diatonic notes of the major scale, except for the V degree G7 which is the 'main dominant of the tonality,' and the 4th degree F7 which is the 'subdominant of the blues.'
+Like the main dominant, the secondary dominants resolve to a 5th below their root.
 I7 (C7) (Root of the Blues).

 I7 (C7) (Root of the Blues).
 Dominant Relative V7/IV

-The I7 is the Tonic of the Blues that is used along with the F7 and the G7.
-But also the I7 is the Dominant Relative of the 4th degree V7/IV.
-In the key of C that is C7.
+The I7 is the Tonic of the Blues which we use along with the IV7 and the V7.
+But also, the I7 is the secondary dominant of the 4th degree (V7/IV).
+In the key of C, that is C7.
 C7 resolves to FMaj7.

 II7 (D7) Dominant Relative V7/V

-The II7 is the Dominant Relative of the 5th degree V7/V. D7 resolves to G7.
+The II7 is the secondary dominant of the 5th degree (V7/V).
+D7 resolves to G7.

 III7 (E7) Dominant Relative V7/VI

-The III7 is the Dominant Relative of the 6th degree V7/VI.
+The III7 is the secondary dominant of the 6th degree (V7/VI).
 E7 resolves to Am.

 VI7 (A7) Dominant Relative V7/II

-The VI7 is the Dominant Relative of the 2nd degree V7/II.
+The VI7 is the secondary dominant of the 2nd degree (V7/II).
 A7 resolves to Dm.

 VII7 (B7) Dominant Relative V7/III

-The VII7 is the Dominant relative of the 3rd degree V7/III.
+The VII7 is the secondary dominant of the 3rd degree (V7/III).
 B7 resolves to Em.